jigish/slate/README.md

 ### The "default" Directive ###

-The default directive follows the following format (tokens may be seperated by any number of spaces):
+The default directive follows the following format (tokens may be separated by any number of spaces):

     default layout-name screen-configuration